pfrayer/docker-browser/README.md

-# Docker browser (WIP)
+# Docker browser

-Visualize your Docker objects (containers, images, volumes...) and easily identify which volumes and networks are used by which containers; which layers are used by which images etc.
+Visualize your Docker objects (containers, images, volumes...) and easily identify what uses what: which volumes and networks are used by which containers; which layers are used by which images etc.

 ![Docker browser](/doc/demo.gif?raw=true)

 ## Usage

 ```
-docker build -t docker-browser .
-docker run -d -p 5000:5000 -v /var/run/docker.sock:/var/run/docker.sock docker-browser:latest
+docker run -d \
+  -v /var/run/docker.sock:/var/run/docker.sock \
+  -p 5000:5000 \
+  pfrayer/docker-browser
 ```

 ## API